 As new players in the studio monitor game, Brooklyn-based Ex Machina has made waves by making some staggering choices with its designs.
-The brand has come out swinging for the fences and, after listening to these three current releases, it's obvious these decisions have worked for the best.
+The brand has come out swinging for the fences and, after listening to these two current releases, it's obvious these decisions have worked for the best.

 Ex Machina Monitor Technology

 For its monitors, Ex Machina uses a high-performance composite wood called Valchromat to build sealed cabinets that are acoustically inert.
 This material provides for weighty cabinets that are stiff and dampen any vibrations, ensuring that the cabinet remains dead and doesn't change the sound of your audio coming out.

 Many of the same characteristics of a cabinet are also desired in the design of a midrange diaphragm.
 Ex Machina uses a woven thin-ply carbon fiber material called Textreme that is stiff and well-damped, but also extremely light.
 This ideal stiffness to weight ratio is what makes the midrange of Ex Machina monitors shine.

 When it comes to the design of its tweeter, the brand uses a material called GrapheneQ, which was designed specifically for acoustic applications.
 This is the first time the material has actually been used in a loudspeaker and shows Ex Machina is doing things differently.
 Typically, titanium is used for many tweeters, but the GrapheneQ actually has a better stiffness to weight ratio, and makes for a super-wide sweet spot.

 Last, but not least, Ex Machina has worked DSP into the design of its loudspeakers.
 While some may still have reservations about DSP-based monitors, the brand has done much to dispel this.
 Each Ex Machina monitor has its own floating point SHARC DSP, AKM Velvet Sound-based conversion and ultra-high precision reclocking circuit from Danville Signa that was specifically designed for this application.